 Revenue comprises revenue from the rendering of services measured by reference to the fair value of consideration received or receivable by the Company for services rendered, excluding value-added tax (VAT) and discounts.
 Revenue is recognized to the extent that the revenue can be reliably measured; it is probable that the economic benefits will flow to the Company; and the costs incurred or to be incurred can be measured reliably.
-In addition, the following specific recognition criteria must also be met before revenue is recognized:
+In addition, the specific recognition criteria must also be met before revenue are recognized are discussed in the succeeding page.

 - (a) Contract revenues and costs Revenue is recognized based on the actual work done which is consistent with the percentage-of-completion method.
 Under this method, revenues are recognized in proportion to the actual cost incurred as a percentage of total estimated costs for each contract as determined and certified by project engineers.
-Costs are recognized based on actual costs incurred (see also Note 2.10). - (b) Interest Revenue is recognized as the interest accrues taking into account the effective yield on the asset.
+Costs are recognized based on actual costs incurred (see also Note 2.10). - (b) Interest Recognized as the interest accrues taking into account the effective yield on the asset.
 Interest income is presented as Finance Income in the statement of comprehensive income.

-Cost and expenses are recognized in profit or loss upon utilization of goods and/or services or at the date they are incurred.
+Cost and expenses are recognized in profit or loss upon receipt of goods and/or utilization of services or at the date they are incurred.
 Expenditure for warranties is recognized and charged against the associated provision when the related revenue is recognized.